DMBM665640 - CCP: Defendant does not respond to the claim - judgment in default

 Date of birth

 You should include the defendant’s date of birth (if known) on an application for judgment.
 If you do not have the date of birth the court will accept your application without it.
-A reason for omitting the date is not required.
+A reason for omitting the date of birth is not required.

 Action to take

-After recalculating the interest
+After recalculating the interest and fixed cost:

-• prepare an imminent proceedings list ( DMBM615200)
+• prepare an imminent proceedings list

-• carry out an RP check ( DMBM615040)
+• carry out an RP check (DMBM615040)

-• sign the application, and
+• sign the application

 The court will usually enter judgment within 10 days of your application, though this may vary depending on the court’s workload at that particular time.